 What You’ll Need for a U. S. Passport

-- 4 to 6 Week's Lead Time (a huge improvement over the old days, but we suggest you apply 10 weeks ahead, just in case)
+- 13 Week’s Lead Time (if the waits decrease, we suggest you apply 10 weeks ahead, just in case)

 - Application (download and fill out before appointment)